 [J]ust adopting the Law means a lot to victims.
 At least they will have hope that one day they will be able to get something. ... and to formally register as a victim of war.
+28

-Depleted budgets of postconflict states, other more urgent priorities such as refugee return and security concerns play a role in why recognizing war victims/survivors is a process fraught with complex political and economic negotiations.
-More than a quarter century after the end of the conflict in Bosnia, victims/survivors continue to engage in these negotiations to seek redress.
-However, as this article showed, only some victim groups enter the main policymaking priorities and assert at least some their rights.
+Depleted budgets of post-conflict states and other more urgent priorities such as refugee return and demobilization certainly play a role in why recognizing war victims/survivors is a process fraught with complex and drawn-out political and economic negotiations.
+Even more than a quarter-century after the end of the conflict in Bosnia, victims/survivors continue to engage in these negotiations to seek redress and recognition.
+However, as this article showed, only some victim groups enter the main policymaking priorities and assert at least some of their rights.
 As the case of Bosnia shows, redress is more often than not the result of victims/survivors' mobilization, their perceived worthiness and the international salience of their victimization and demands.
-While there is no singular pathway to achieving redress, some Bosnian victim groups have been able to influence domestic policy outcomes by leveraging their victim capital.
-Missing people's families successfully attracted influential allies and domestic sympathy.
-On the contrary, ex-detainees have overtly relied on political lobbying of their corrupt leaders.
-While politicization of victimhood has been a recurring problem in postwar Bosnia, it has affected ex-detainees more than anyone, blunting their claims to justice and their status as victims.
-Such politicization is also linked to important competitive aspects of redress that can pit victims/survivors against each other in situations where resources are limited and appetite for dealing with the past low.
-Yet this article also shows how important leadership and organization of victim groups is.
+While there is no singular pathway to achieving redress, some Bosnian victim groups have been able to influence domestic policy outcomes by leveraging what I called 'victim capital'.
+Missing people's families successfully attracted influential allies and domestic sympathy, not only through their relentless fight for truth and justice, but also thanks to the public outcry after the atrocity of Srebrenica.
+On the contrary, ex-detainees have overtly relied on the political lobbying of their largely corrupt leaders.
+While politicization of victimhood has been a recurring problem in postwar Bosnia, it has affected ex-detainees more than anyone, blunting their claims to justice and their status as innocent and helpless victims.
+Such politicization is also linked to important competitive aspects of redress that can pit victims/survivors against each other in situations where resources are limited and the appetite for a meaningful dealing with the past is low.
+Yet this article also showed how important leadership and organization of victim groups is in order to make their demands resonate.
 Some Bosnian victim associations have had overly domineering leaders who have silenced their members.
+Others have been outright corrupt.
 With a wider, participative and more collaborative victims' movement in Bosnia, a less fragmented situation could have merged.
-Instead, the current state of victim activism in Bosnia bears resemblance to its political reality - polarization, divisions and competition are rampant (despite some laudable efforts by the civil sector and some victim groups).
-The resulting tensions over victimhood and victims' status are not only contributing to the current political tensions, but often play a key role.
-As victimhood is closely linked to identity and memory (Nielsen 2018; Jankowitz 2018), each of the political ethnic leaders in Bosnia are using victims/survivors as symbols of their suffering and moral high ground.
+Instead, the current state of victim activism in Bosnia bears a resemblance to its political reality: polarization, divisions and competition are rampant (despite some laudable efforts by the civil sector and some victim groups such as Izvor in Prijedor or Women of Srebrenica, among others).
+The resulting tensions over victimhood and victims' status are not only contributing to the current political tensions but often play a crucial role.
+As victimhood is closely linked to identity, status and memory (Nielsen 2018; Jankowitz 2018), each of the political ethnic leaders in Bosnia make use of victims/survivors as symbols of their suffering and to assert moral high ground.